misterbytes404/MinaQueue/README.md

 ### Step 4: Test It!

-1. Open Minaqueue dashboard in a browser tab
+1. Open MinaQueue dashboard in a browser tab
 2. Click **⚙️ Settings** → **Add Test Message**
 3. With the **Gate OPEN**, you should see the alert in OBS
 4. **Close the Gate** and add another test - it should queue up